After-dev/AoC20-Python/day-04/README.md

 ```

 Count the number of **valid** passports - those that have all required fields **and valid values**.
 Continue to treat `cid` as optional. **In your batch file, how many passports are valid?**

-### Solution
-To solve this part, we use the previous code, but checking the value of each field.
-The field only is added to `completed_fields` if value satisfies the conditions of rules.

 Result for my input data is: `175`